Peter Silvester (1734–1808)

 Peter Silvester (1734 – October 15, 1808) was an American politician who was a member of the United States House of Representatives from New York, and a prominent Federalist attorney in Kinderhook.
 He was a mentor to Martin Van Buren, the 8th President of the United States and was the grandfather of New York Representative Peter Henry Silvester.

 Early life

 Peter Silvester was born in 1734 at Shelter Island in the Province of New York (just off the eastern coast of Long Island).
-Silvester was probably descended from Nathaniel Sylvester (1610-1680), an Anglo-Dutch sugar merchant and the first European settler of Shelter Island.
+Silvester was probably descended from Nathaniel Sylvester (1610-1680), an English sugar merchant and the first European settler of Shelter Island.

 Silvester completed preparatory studies, studied law, was admitted to the bar in 1763, and practiced in Albany, New York.
 He owned slaves.

 Career

 Legal practice

 In 1763, he began employment as the attorney for Sir William Johnson (1715–1774) in Albany.
 Johnson had commanded the Iroquois and New York colonial militia forces during the French and Indian War, the North American theatre of the Seven Years' War (1754–1763) in Europe.
 His role in the British victory at the Battle of Lake George in 1755 earned him a baronetcy and his capture of Fort Niagara from the French in 1759 brought him additional renown.
 Johnson served as the British Superintendent of Indian Affairs for the northern district from 1756 until his death in 1774, working to keep American Indians allied with the British.
 In letters to Johnson, Silvester wrote that he met with Witham Marsh concerning wrongs committed by Indians.
 Silvester was subsequently appointed "clerk of the peace."

 In 1767, he moved to the Van Schaack estate in Kinderhook, and began his practice of law as the first attorney in Kinderhook.
 Among the students who began the study of law in his office were: Peter van Schaack (1747-1832); Francis Silvester (1767-1845), his son; and Martin Van Buren (1782–1862), who later became the 8th President of the United States.

 Van Buren began his legal training with Silvester and his son Francis in 1796, before Van Buren had reached the age of 14.
 When Van Buren first began his legal studies, he often presented an unkempt appearance in rough, homespun clothing.
 It was the Silvesters who suggested that Van Buren could improve his professional prospects by dressing fashionably and taking care in how he appeared in public; he heeded the advice and patterned his clothing, appearance, bearing and conduct after theirs.
 After six years under the Silvesters, the elder Silvester and Democratic-Republican political figure John Peter Van Ness suggested that Van Buren's political leanings made it a good idea for him to complete his education with a Democratic-Republican attorney.
 Van Buren accepted their advice and spent a final year of apprenticeship in the New York City office of John Van Ness's brother William P. Van Ness, a political lieutenant of Aaron Burr.